alchemyplatform/aa-sdk/site/getting-started.md

 ## Next Steps

-To learn about the end-to-end process of integrating smart accounts in your applications check out the section on [using smart accounts](/smart-accounts/overview.html)
+To learn about the end-to-end process of integrating smart accounts in your applications check out the section on [smart accounts overview](/smart-accounts/overview.html)